theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/gnostic-christianity/part-1/index.md

 ---
 layout: base.njk

-title: "Gnostic Christianity"
+# === SEO Title (now strong and descriptive) ===
+title: "Gnostic Christianity: The False Cosmos, Sophia’s Fall, and the Hidden Divine Spark"

-description: "Part I of the Afterlife Scrolls: the false cosmos, Sophia’s fall, and the divine spark hidden within matter."
+description: "Part I of the Afterlife Scrolls: the Pleroma, the false creator, Sophia’s descent, and the divine spark concealed within the human soul."

-excerpt: "Long before the Church became empire, before Eden was named paradise, and before time was broken into hours, there was the Pleroma."
+excerpt: "Long before the Church became empire, before Eden was paradise, and before time was broken into hours, there was the Pleroma."

 tier: free
 pageId: "the-great-return-afterlife-season-1-gnostic-christianity-part-1"

 episode: 1
 partNumeral: I

+# === Unified TGK Header Hierarchy ===
 siteTitle: "The Gnostic Key"
 pillarTitle: "The Teachings"
 gateTitle: "The Great Return"